VAT Registration in France - Updated Guide 2021

 The French taxation system is based on direct taxes applied on the income of individuals and of corporations and other indirect taxes.
 Some of those indirect taxes are the withholding taxes applied to dividends, interests, real estate properties, social insurance and the value added tax.
 One of our French lawyers can explain all the details about the VAT registration.
 They can also help foreigners start a business in France.

-What is the VAT rate in France?
+What is the VAT rate in France in 2021?

 The value added tax or VAT (taxe sur la valeur ajoutée,TVA) is a tax levied on goods and services provided in France and it is also called a consumption tax.
 The value added tax applies to French companies but is collected from the final consumer that benefits from the good or service purchased from the company because it is included in the final price.
 The VAT is one of the most important taxes in France, as it is a big contribution to the state budget.